dhess/mellon/mellon-server/README.md

 Note that `mellon-server` does not provide an authentication mechanism!
 You should proxy `mellon-server` behind a secure HTTPS server such as Nginx.

+## Example server

+An extremely simple example server (with on-line documentation support) is provided in the `examples` directory.
+You can run it with `cabal run` and test it using the endpoints described in [API.md](API.md).
+A [Paw](https://luckymarmot.com/paw) file is also included in the project with a pre-defined localhost environment for use with the example server.